bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-Third, JavaScript is everywhere.
-More vendors are adopting JavaScript and you can now run the same JavaScript code across many devices and platforms.
+<p>Third, JavaScript is everywhere.
+More vendors are adopting JavaScript
+and you can now run the same JavaScript code across many devices and platforms.</p>

-Maybe these are the reasons why JavaScript has become the number one technology choice of so-called unicorns.
-Unicorns are startups, valued at more than 1 billion dollars.
+<p>Maybe these are the reasons why JavaScript has become the number one
+technology choice of so-called unicorns.
+Unicorns are startups, valued at more than 1 billion dollars.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 08 why learn javascript, #4?
 (06) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">